mercedes-benz/acentrik/sdk/PUBLISH.md

 ## Disclaimer

-Step 6 (ProviderA creates premium pricing) is currently under maintainence.
+Step 6 (PublisherA creates pricing) is currently under maintainence.
 When publishing data assets, the only option available is Ocean Base Token ($OCEAN).

 <br />